bastimeyer/dayz-linux-cli-launcher/README.md

     Set a custom path to Steam's root directory.
 Default is:
     ${XDG_DATA_HOME:-${HOME}/.local/share}/Steam
     which defaults to ~/.local/share/Steam

+    If the flatpak package is being used, then the default is:
+    ~/.var/app/com.valvesoftware.Steam/data/Steam

     If the game is stored in a different Steam library directory, then this environment variable needs to be set/changed.